dejager/clueless/README.md

 # Clueless
-An Xcode Playground with a MSL shader inspired by Cher Horowitz.
-As if.
+An Xcode MSL Playground.
+Inspired by Cher Horowitz, but kind of a Baldwin.